 Could a Hairdryer Be the Secret to Your Best-Ever Thanksgiving Turkey?

-Is this another internet gimmick—or is it the secret to Thanksgiving turkey perfection?
-I put this unusual skin-crisping method to the test.
+Is this hack just another viral gimmick—or the secret to Thanksgiving turkey perfection?
+We put this unusual skin-crisping method to the test.

 Taste of Home

-In a world of 30-second how-to videos and viral TikTok sensations, it can be tough to discern fact from fiction when sifting through the countless kitchen hacks.
+In a world of 30-second how-to videos and viral TikTok hacks, it can be tough to discern fact from fiction.
 Personally, I’m always skeptical and can typically see through those that are simply smoke and mirrors.

 However, once in a while, one of these viral hacks is simply too tempting not to try.
 That’s how I felt when I stumbled upon a claim that using a hairdryer is the secret to a perfectly crispy skin-on chicken or turkey.
 I knew instantly this was a Thanksgiving hack that I should put to the test!